No-See-Ums are also known as Biting Midges, Punkies, or Knats. These tiny, biting flies are only

 bite.
 The cutting mouthparts of no see ums slice your skin and their salvia keeps your blood from clotting until no

 see ums finish sucking blood.
 Welts and lesions from the no see ums bite may last for days.
 They can become

 unbearable at dawn and dusk, especially from mid to late summer.
 They are attracted to light and will rest on the outside

 of buildings and enter homes through the slightest crack.
 Sometimes no see ums fly into peoples eyes, ears, and mouth.

 Swarms of no see ums produce a high-pitched whine from the thousands of tiny beating wings.

-short, and the two hairy wings are shorter and broader.
+rather short, and the two hairy wings are shorter and broader.
 They have a small brown head.
-The males have a plume-like
+The males have a

 with a distinct head.
 Larvae eat decaying plant matter.
 Most species develop in the standing water along the margins

 of ponds, ditches or lakes, and in rot holes of trees.
 Larvae mature in about four weeks, float to the surface, pupate,